qinmoelei/competition-examples/developers/test_competition/README.txt

 description: Provides prediction model to be executed by the ingestion program The submission is passed on the the ingestion program that does whatever it wants with it.

+Drill #15: Organizer docker
+In the YAML file, you can specify your own docker, e.g.
+competition_docker_image: continuumio/anaconda:latest